 Bounded on the south by the Souhegan River and on the east by Baboosic Brook, Watson Park is the anchor for the planned trail system leading west along the Souhegan and north along Baboosic Brook.
 A master plan has been developed for the Park with spaces set aside to tell the long history of its industrial past, as well as generous room for informal recreation.

-Activities presently featured at Watson Park include picnicking, scenic river views, access for fishing, a butterfly garden, and lawn areas for passive recreation uses.
+Activities presently featured at Watson Park include picnicking, scenic river views, a butterfly garden, and lawn areas for passive recreation uses.

 WEEKLY WATER QUALITY TESTS